Abdulmuiz44/Tradia/README.md

 **Your Personal AI Trading Coach That Helps You Trade Smarter, Not Harder**

-Transform your trading results with Tradia—the all-in-one AI-powered platform that analyzes your trades, explains what went wrong, and helps you build winning strategies.
+Transform your trading results with Tradia—the all-in-one AI-Powered Trade Analytics platform that analyzes your trades, explains what went wrong, and helps you build winning strategies, discipline and consistency.

 ## 🎯 Why Tradia?